 Writing Competition

-The Knocklyon Literary Festival Writing Competitions are now open for submissions until the 13th of September.
+The Knocklyon Literary Festival Writing Competitions are now open for submissions until the 20th August.
 (Please adhere to the Terms and Conditions)

 FICTION